xSke/blaseball-site-files/data/thebook.md

 * d. `Divine Favor`: the `||||` have an internal ranking `of favored teams.
 When a team wins a Divine Favor blessing, they will be` boosted to the top of the list.
 * e.
 If at any time, `||||||||||||||| |||||||||||||||,` atone `they may |||||||||||||||` one million Peanuts.
 * f.
 Sunglasses `shall be |||||||||| ||||||||||||| |||||||||||||||||.
 They shall provide |||||||||||||| may be ||||||||||||||||||||.`
 * g.
-Splortsmanship, splortsmanship, splorts`manship.`
+Splortsmanship, splortsmanship, is DEAD.

 ### 6. `||||||||||||`
 * a.
 It is known `that the intention of the game of Blaseball |||||||||||||||||||||||| |||||||||||||||||||| |||||||||||||| |||||||||||||||||| ||||||||||| |||||||||| would be diminished.`